KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-Edit-your-traits.md

-Let us use this EVOLVES Activity 2b B-Vitamin project as an example to guide you through the process.
+The screenshot below shows an example of the information we collect if you need to add a new trait.
 To create new column headers (new variables) for your experiment, we need to know the **Name**, **Trait Rep/Stages**, **Unit**, **Definition**, and **Describe Method** for each of your trait as shown in the picture.
 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.1.png)

-This step allows the raw phenotypic importer to generate customized  data collection spreadsheet for your data.
+This step allows the raw phenotypic importer to generate customized  data collection spreadsheet to collect your data.